 My new translation of Antonin Artaud’s The Theatre and its Double will be published by Bloomsbury in 2024<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - The Harold Pinter Society

 I am programme leader for the English Literature and Theatre Studies programme in the School of English, and teach on core modules within the Theatre Studies area.
-I offer two undergraduate modules: Surrealism and the French Stage and Theatricalities: Beckett, Pinter, Kane.
+I usually offer two undergraduate optional modules: Surrealism and the French Stage and Theatricalities: Beckett, Pinter, Kane.

 Research groups and institutes